asntech/intervene/docs/install.rst

 Install BEDTools
 -----------------
-We are using pybedtools, which is Python wrapper for BEDTools.
-So, BEDTools should be installed before using Intervene.
-It's recomended to have a latest version, but if you have an older version already install, it should be fine.
+Intervene is using pybedtools, which is Python wrapper for BEDTools.
+So, BEDTools should be installed before using Intervene It's recomended to have a latest version, but if you have an older version already install, it should be fine.
 Please read the instructions at https://github.com/arq5x/bedtools2 to install BEDTools, and make sure it is on your path and you are able to call bedtools from any directory.

 Install required Python modules
 -------------------------------

-If you already have a working installation of Python, the easiest way to install required Python modules is by using ``pip``.
+Intervene takes care of the installation of all the required Python modules.
+If you already have a working installation of Python, the easiest way to install required Python modules is by installing Intervene using ``pip``.
 If you're setting up Python for the first time, we recommend to install it using Anaconda Python distribution http://continuum.io/downloads.
 These come with several helpful scientific and data processing libraries.
 These are available for platforms including Windows, Mac OSX and Linux.

+If you want to install requires Python modules individually, you can use the following commands, else you can install Intervene directly.

 **Install pybedtools**